name | arguments | returns |

 Update an existing Content Item.

-TODO: if any (non-special?) field is blank, drop it altogether from the node;
+- if a field is blank, it gets completely dropped from the node

 Delete the specified individual Content Item.